 1: Pick the Right Affiliate Network

-Rakuten Advertising is usually the pick if your audience is in the US.
-They offer the highest percentages and decent support for affiliates.
+Rakuten Advertising is usually the best pick if your audience is in the US because they offer the highest percentages and decent support for affiliates.

 Awin is the go-to for Europe (mostly the UK).
-Unfortunately, their details stay hidden until you’re accepted.
+However, their details stay hidden until your application is accepted.

-Commission Factory handles the Australian side — simple to join and geared toward local payments.
+Commission Factory handles the Australian side.
+It’s simple to join and geared toward local payments.

-FlexOffers covers multiple regions, but their Hoka offer isn’t exactly a standout.
+FlexOffers covers multiple regions, but their Hoka offer doesn’t exactly stand out.

 Choose the network based on where your readers are and what share you’re aiming for.
 There’s no point chasing something that doesn’t serve your market.